DipRabadiya/MoveVoyage/README.md

 ### n-tier Architecture: DAO and Service Layers

-The Next Travel Pvt Ltd system follows an n-tier architecture, organizing its components into distinct layers for efficient management and separation of concerns.
+Move Voyage system follows an n-tier architecture, organizing its components into distinct layers for efficient management and separation of concerns.
 Two key layers include the Data Access Object (DAO) layer and the Service layer.

 #### DAO (Data Access Object) Layer